Ajay-Priyadarshi/Echo-Voice-Assistant/README.md

 OPENWEATHER_API_KEY=your_openweather_api_key_here
 ```
 News API Key: Sign up at NewsAPI to obtain your API key.

 OpenWeather API Key: Sign up at OpenWeather to obtain your API key.

+## Data Configuration
+Populate the data directory with your preferred websites, applications, and music paths.

+Websites: Edit data/websites.py to include website names and URLs.
+Applications: Edit data/applications.py to include application names and their executable paths.
+Music: Edit data/music.py to include song names and their file paths.